 You don’t have to avoid these altogether: just use them sparingly.

-As mentioned above, the key is to frame your offers in terms of loss rather than gain and to get your prospects to truly believe there is something to lose.
+As mentioned above, the key is to frame your offers in terms of loss rather than gain.
+Get your prospects to truly believe there is something to lose.

 Loss aversion techniques: